kevinhelvig/CAFF-DETR/README.md

 * DETR-DINO original architecture [here](https://github.com/IDEA-Research/DINO).

 # Cite :closed_book:
-If the proposed fusion architecture is used for academic purpose, please consider citing our work __(not yet available online, provisory citation)__ :
+If the proposed fusion architecture is used for academic purpose, please consider citing our work:

 ```
 @inproceedings{HelvigCAFFDINO2024,